-The Southern Tasmanian Table Tennis Association Inc (STTTA) was formed in 1963 and is affiliated with the Tasmanian Table Tennis Association Inc (TTTA) which is in turn affiliated with the national body, Table Tennis Australia (TTA).
+The Southern Tasmanian Table Tennis Association Inc (STTTA) was formed in 1963 and is affiliated with Table Tennis Tasmania Inc (TTT) which in turn is affiliated with the national body, Table Tennis Australia (TTA).

 Clubs playing in a Hobart social and business house roster formed an association in 1935.
 It was formalised as the Tasmanian Table Tennis Association in 1936.

 In the early years, clubs including Wellington, Liberals, Wivenhoe and University played in various venues such as St James (New Town), Sandy Bay Rowing Club, the Postal Institute and the Working Men's Club.